AppertaFoundation/MHTriageChatBot/echobot/README.md

 # echobot - forked from Microft Bot Samples.

-A sample bot forked from fuselabs (https://github.com/fuselabs/echobot) in order to test deployment to several messaging services.
-This bot echoes back to the user what they says, preceded by "You said".
+A sample bot forked from fuselabs (https://github.com/fuselabs/echobot).
+A simple bot that echoes back to the user what they have said, preceded by "You said".

+The purpose of using this sample was to test deployment to a variety of major messaging services.

 A MICROSOFT_APP_ID and MICROSOFT_APP_PASSWORD were obtained by registering the bot with the Microsoft Bot Framework (https://dev.botframework.com).